klieth/klieth.github.io/_posts/2014-05-08-arm-kernel.markdown

 	bx lr
 {% endhighlight %}

 This looks almost the same as what we had in the `main` function, with two major differences.
+First, we can now end a chunk of code with something slightly more sane than an infinite loop.
+In most cases, we'll want to jump back in the code to the place we called the subroutine from.
+That's exactly what the last `bx lr` line does.
+The command `bx` allows us to jump to the address stored in a register, in this case `lr` or the `link register` which is autmatically set by the `bl` command in the main method to point to the next instruction after the jump.

-First, we've skipped the `ldr r0, .stringpointer` command.
+Second, we've skipped the `ldr r0, .stringpointer` command that was in the original version.
 That will be set as a parameter before the subroutine is called.
 Here is an example:

 {% highlight nasm %}
 main: